TheRealAnonymous008/quartz/content/details/natural sciences/physics/mechanics/Kinds of Forces.md

 	  $$
 	* When the starting and ending point of the object's trajectory are the same, $W=0$.

+# Fundamental Forces
+* These forces are fundamental in the sense that *their underlying laws are fundamentally simple*
 ## Gravity
 * The **Law of Gravitation** states that every object attracts every other objects with a gravitational force $F$ that follows